Albinhsn/JC/JC/src/se/liu/albhe576/project/README.md

 ## Features remaining

-* array as actual type, aka Foo/int array
+* test bitwise
 * index array of structs?
-* add file to expr/stmt
-* pointer to array
+* actually use error function
 * fix macros that are functions, aka sizeof
 * return struct without pointer?
   * essentially leave it on the stack afterwards